Exclusive: Gigabyte RX Vega56, Vega64 Gaming OC teardown

 Unboxing, Optics, And Haptics

 Both of Gigabyte’s cards are like floating elves compared to the Sapphire RX Vega 64 Nitro Plus.
 Weighing in at just over 1kg, they’re an astonishing 600g lighter than Sapphire’s monstrous offering.
-That’s 63% less!
+That’s less than 63%!
 As for a workhorse vs. feasibility study, well, we’ll see about that.

 Gigabyte’s cards are also much more svelte than Sapphire’s.
 These are relatively short cards with installation lengths of just 27.8cm from the external surface of the slot bracket to the end of the radiator cover.
 With a height of 13cm from the top edge of the mainboard slot to the top of the radiator cover, as well as a thickness of 4.7cm from the board to the front of the radiator cover, the result is a rather compact card.